Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Diastolic BP: -4.3 mmHg average reduction

-These reductions persisted even as weight loss plateaued in the final weeks, suggesting blood pressure benefits may be partially independent of weight loss—possibly due to direct GLP-1 and glucagon receptor effects on vascular function.
+These reductions persisted even as weight loss plateaued in the final weeks, suggesting blood pressure benefits may be partially independent of weight — possibly due to direct GLP-1 and glucagon receptor effects on vascular function.

-Heart rate: Increased by an average of 5-7 beats per minute, consistent with other GLP-1 medications.
-This is generally benign but requires monitoring in patients with pre-existing arrhythmias.
+Heart rate: Increased by an average of 5–7 beats per minute, consistent with other GLP-1 medications.
+Generally benign but requires monitoring in patients with pre-existing arrhythmias.

 • LDL cholesterol: -8% reduction